juned03/juned03/README.md

-hey beautiful faces, I'm Juned
+hey beautiful faces👋🏿, I'm Juned

-Persuing bachelor's in Computer Science at RGPV university, Bhopal, M.P, India.
+▶️Persuing bachelor's in Computer Science🚀 at RGPV university, Bhopal, M.P, India.

-currently learning web devlopment with a cource[Scale with Web Devlopment] by @pate0672.
+▶️currently learning web devlopment🚀 with a cource[Scale with Web Devlopment] by @pate0672.

-Love to connect and collaborate with you people on my Linkedin.
+▶️Love to connect and collaborate with you people on my 🚀.

-Catch me on my instagram for useful CS content.
+▶️Catch me on my instagram🚀 for useful CS content.

-Trying to turn thoughts into Code...
+⚠️ Trying to turn thoughts into Code ⚠️